 To date, esco has been using standalone applications for warehouse control and automation, material flow control, warehouse management and SAP ERP (SAP Enterprise-Resource-Planning).

 In contrast, SAP Extended Warehouse Management (SAP EWM) bundles warehouse management and material flow control into a single, homogenous platform.
 Direct control of the stacker cranes

 and mechanical conveying units from within the SAP system was the clear objective here – with no other interfaces.
 This is the option offered by the Material Flow System (MFS) integrated into SAP EWM (SAP Extended Warehouse Management): the MFS enables the direct interfacing of conveyor systems with SAP Extended Warehouse Management (SAP EWM) via a programmable logic controller (PLC).
 And so the direct control system using this powerful material flow component then experienced its world premiere in Bernburg.
-Goods at-a-glance: Merely 9 months passed between the detailed spec phase and the go-live in November 2007 in the Salzland district of Magdeburg's Börde region.
+Merely 9 months passed between the detailed spec phase and the go-live in the Salzland district of Magdeburg's Börde region.

 As one example, production planning in SAP ERP (SAP Enterprise-Resource-Planning) is completed on the basis of customer orders and the storage ratio.
 Multiple lines are used to move finished goods from production to the warehouse automatically.
 On their way there, pallets are automatically identified and labelled with the serial shipping container code (SSCC) for pallet tracking.
 In the warehouse, SAP EWM provides user-friendly, optimised storage bin management with flexible putaway/removal strategies, while accounting for SAP Handling Unit Management (SAP HUM) at the storage type level.